-Working out the in-scope subset means reading dense application annexes, mapping firm types, and building your own scoping matrix.
-Today firms do this manually, pay law firms thousands, or rely on generic summaries that aren't firm-specific.
+The regulatory landscape that firms face contains tens of thousands of individually numbered provisions across multiple rulebooks.
+Working out which rules apply has typically meant reading dense application annexes, mapping firm types, and building your own scoping matrix.
+Today firms do this manually, pay law firms thousands, or rely on generic summaries that aren't specific enough to your firm.

 Brief encodes regulatory rules as a machine-readable matrix.
 A plain-English question tree resolves your firm's regulatory category — so applying the rules is a database lookup, not a regulatory exegesis.